USER MANUAL

 • All Videos Start Sorted By: Choose how the All Videos tab is sorted when you first open it.
 "Name" sorts alphabetically, "Added" shows newest imports first, "Recent" shows most recently watched first, "Rating" shows highest-rated first, "Watched" shows most-watched first.
 Default: Name

 • Folders Start Sorted By: Choose how the Folders tab is sorted.
-"Name" sorts alphabetically, "Popular" shows folders you watch most often first, "Watched" shows folders with most-watched videos first, "Rating" shows folders containing your highest-rated videos first.
+"Name" sorts alphabetically, "Popular" sorts by the trophy score (how much you watch, rate, and bookmark in each folder — see Popular Column & Filters), "Watched" shows folders with most-watched videos first, "Rating" shows folders containing your highest-rated videos first.
 Default: Name

 Quick Play Video: